Are you planning a voyage on one of Viking’s ocean-going cruise ships? Lucky you!

 And what’s this?
 Waiters from our cruise ship circulate rum punches from a pop-up stand set up by a roadside stop.

-How to cheer us up this grey day on our Caribbean cruise!
+How to cheer us up this grey day on what should be a sunny Caribbean cruise!

-The Viking Sea is the second ship in Viking Ocean Cruises’ fleet of 930-passenger vessels.
+The Viking Sea is the second ship in Viking Ocean Cruises’ fleet of 10 almost identical 930-passenger vessels.
+(Two more 998-passenger cruise ships are coming out in December, 2024, and July, 2025.)

-Now, ever since branching out into ocean cruising in 2015, it’s also made a name for itself with its affordable-luxury, ocean-going cruises.
+The company, Viking Cruises, started out with river cruising.
+Ever since branching out into ocean cruising in 2015, it’s also made a name for itself with its ocean-going cruises.

 Viking simply has some of the best new cruise ships out there!
 And they go the extra mile to offer a great value cruise experience.